 Boise Cascade Company is one of the largest producers of engineered wood products and plywood in North America and a leading U.S. wholesale distributor of building products.

 Webcast and Conference Call

-We will host a webcast and conference call to discuss third quarter earnings on Tuesday, November 1, 2022, at 11 a.m.
+Boise Cascade will host a webcast and conference call to discuss third quarter earnings on Tuesday, October 31, 2023, at 11 a.m.
 Eastern.
-To join the webcast, visit the Investor Relations Event Calendar.
-The archived webcast will be available on the same link.

 Use of Non-GAAP Financial Measures

 We refer to the terms EBITDA and Adjusted EBITDA in this earnings release and the accompanying Quarterly Statistical Information as supplemental measures of our performance and liquidity that are not required by or presented in accordance with generally accepted accounting principles in the United States (GAAP).
 We define EBITDA as income (loss) before interest (interest expense and interest income), income taxes, and depreciation and amortization.
 Additionally, we disclose Adjusted EBITDA, which further adjusts EBITDA to exclude the change in fair value of interest rate swaps.